The Deloitte Brexit Webinar on April 19, 2017

-Herman Van Rompuy and Deloitte experts assess the potential impact on corporate Netherlands of the triggering of Article 50
+Herman Van Rompuy and Deloitte experts assessed the potential impact on corporate Netherlands of the triggering of Article 50

-It has been a couple of months since we entered the uncertain Brexit environment.
-The UK government is still on track to trigger Article 50.
-This is a good moment to reflect on where we are and what the future might hold for business in The Netherlands.
+The UK government has officially triggered Article 50 on March 29.
+This made April a good moment to reflect on where we are and what the future might hold for business in The Netherlands.
+This is the reason why Deloitte Netherlands hosted a 1-hour webinar on April 19, which can be replayed below.

 - Current status from both EU and UK perspectives